danielj9404/github-tutorial/README.md

 ---
 ## Workflow & Commands
-1. `Git status` is used when
+1. `Git status` is to see which files you have commited (made changes to) and it's useful to see what progress you made so far in your work.
 2. `Git add` is used when you want to add to your github remote repository like more detail in your files or change the code in your files.
-3. `git commit -m "README"` is used when you
+3. `git commit -m "README"` is used when it takes a snapshot of your code and saves it to github.
 4. `git push` is used when you made changes of your code in nitrous or c9.io and put them up in the "sky" which means that the work was saved into github and then you can see what changes you have done.